vocdoni/docs/src/deployment/oracle.md

 docker-compose -f docker-compose.watchtower.yml -f docker-compose.web3.yml -f docker-compose.yml up -d
 ```

-After this step, the oracle node will start and the Ethereum node will start to syncronize.
+After this step, the oracle node will start and the Ethereum node will start to synchronize.
 It can take many hours to complete the process.

 ## Obtain oracle's public key